ordiha/foundry-monad/README.md

 ## Monad-flavored Foundry

 > [!NOTE]
-> In this Foundry template, the default chain is `monadTestnet`, If you wish to change it, change the network in `foundry.toml`
+> In this Foundry template, the default chain is `monadTestnet`.
+If you wish to change it, change the network in `foundry.toml`

 <h4 align="center">
   <a href="https://docs.monad.xyz">Monad Documentation</a> | <a href="https://book.getfoundry.sh/">Foundry Documentation</a> |